 In the Audit and Assurance (AA) exam, you will have studied the types of work carried out by internal auditors:

 - information technology audits

 One of the key differences between internal and external audit is that the scope of internal audit work in an unregulated industry is determined by the company (specifically by the audit committee) while the scope of the external auditors’ work is determined by the fact that they are undertaking a statutory audit, a legal requirement.
 IA will mean something different in each organisation.
 In one company, the ‘internal audit’ department might only carry out quality control checks, while in another it is a sophisticated team of specialists with different expertise that reflect the risks faced by that organization, including the regulatory requirements placed upon it.

 Whether the IA department is carrying out a review of the process of designing systems, or a review of the operation of controls within those systems, will depend on the current concerns of the organisation.
 In an exam it would be wise to tailor the suggestions made for IA to the concerns hinted at in the scenario.
 For example, in a highly regulated business where compliance failures are a significant risk, monitoring compliance might be a key task assigned to IA.
 If safeguarding assets is a key concern you could discuss how IA might be involved in a review of the safeguarding of assets.
 You may have noted that the last two suggestions both relate to the Turnbull statements about a sound system of internal controls.
 Any of those could be related to the work of internal audit – for example, IA might need to review the implementation of corporate objectives.

-Amanda Williams is a tutor and subject specialist at BPP Professional Education
+Adapted from an article originally written for P1 by Amanda Williams (a tutor and subject specialist at BPP Professional Education)